MicrosoftDocs/visualstudio-docs/docs/install/applying-administrator-updates.md

 ## Understanding Visual Studio administrator updates

-The Visual Studio administrator update package that is published to Microsoft Update for consumption by the Microsoft Catalog and WSUS contains information that the Configuration Manager needs to be able to download and distribute the Visual Studio update to client machines.
-It also contains information that an IT administrator needs in order to decide which updates to distribute throughout the organization.
-It can also be used to facilitate maintenance of network layouts.
+The Visual Studio administrator update package that is published to Microsoft Update for consumption by the Microsoft Catalog, WSUS, and SCCM Configuration Manager contains information that the Visual Studio client machines need to be able to download and update Visual Studio.
+The Visual Studio administrator update package is titled in a way to help an IT administrator decide which updates to distribute throughout the organization, and it can be configured in a way to control certain aspects of the update behavior.
+The Visual Studio administrator update can also be used by an admin to [update a network layout](/visualstudio/install/create-a-network-installation-of-visual-studio#update-the-layout-to-a-specific-version-of-the-product).
 The Visual Studio administrator update packages don’t contain enough information to do a fresh installation of the product, nor do they contain any of the actual product binaries that are published to the Content Delivery Network.
 Visual Studio administrator updates are cumulative, just like regular Visual Studio updates.
 You can assume that any Visual Studio update that has a higher product version number and a later release date is a superset of an older, lower version.

+Visual Studio administrator updates that are deployed through SCCM cause the client machines to download the product files from wherever the [client is configured to download updates from](/visualstudio/install/update-visual-studio#configure-source-location-of-updates-1) and apply the update.
+The updated product bits can be sourced from either the internet or, in scenarios where the client is not connected to the internet, the updated product bits can come from an updated network layout.

+>[!NOTE]
+> By default, the client machine's SYSTEM account will be downloading and installing the Visual Studio administrator updates, which means that the SYSTEM account must have administrative privileges to the machine, and it [must also have access to either the internet or to the network layout location in order to download the updated product bits](#understanding-configuration-options).

 Visual Studio administrator updates apply to Visual Studio servicing versions that are under support.
 For more information about which Visual Studio servicing baselines are still in support during a particular timeframe, see [Visual Studio Product Lifecycle and Servicing](/visualstudio/productinfo/vs-servicing-vs).
 All supported Visual Studio servicing baselines will be kept secure.

-> [!NOTE]
-> Visual Studio administrator updates cause the client machines to download the product files from wherever the [client is configured to download updates from](/visualstudio/install/update-visual-studio#configure-source-location-of-updates-1) - either the internet or a network layout.
-Thus, Administrator updates can be used in scenarios where the client is not connected to the internet.
-For example, if the client is configured to obtain updates from a network layout, then the Administrator updates can serve to trigger the clients to update themselves.

 ## Types and characteristics of administrator updates